magnars/stasis/README.md

 dir as Stasis.

-Notice that I add `:optimus-assets` to the config map passed to `stasis/export-pages`, which will then be available on the `request` map passed to each page-generating function.
+Notice that I add `:optimus-assets` to the config map passed to `stasis/export-pages`, which will then be available on the `context` map passed to each page-generating function.
 This mirrors what `optimus/wrap` does on the live Ring server, and allows for linking to assets by their original path.